Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 | REST API           |     ✅ |                                         ❌ |       ✅ |
 | 1536-dim support   |     ✅ |                                         ✅ |       ✅ |

-**Rationale:** Qdrant was chosen to meet AiRA's need for robust and scalable vector storage within a production RAG pipeline.
+**Rationale:** Qdrant was chosen for robust and scalable vector storage within a production RAG pipeline.
 It provides a production-ready, managed-like developer experience with persistence, powerful metadata filtering capabilities (essential for contextual retrieval), and a convenient HTTP API that simplifies integration and operational management compared to other options.

 ### 4. Why PostgreSQL for Metadata?

 **Decision:** PostgreSQL for ingestion job metadata and audit trails.

-**Rationale:** PostgreSQL was selected to provide robust and reliable storage for job metadata and audit trails, aligning with AiRA's need for dependable backend components.
+**Rationale:** PostgreSQL was selected to provide robust and reliable storage for job metadata and audit trails.

 - **ACID Guarantees:** Ensures data integrity for critical job state transitions.
 - **Powerful Querying:** Supports complex queries with indexed fields and flexible JSONB columns for diverse metadata.